 A tropical vegetable, cucumbers thrive when the weather is hot and water is plentiful.
 Plants are so frost-tender that they shouldn’t be set into the garden until soil temperatures are reliably in the 70-degree range (no less than 2 weeks after the last frost date).

-Cucumber plants grow in 2 forms: vining and bush.
+Cucumber plants grow in two forms: vining and bush.
 Vines scramble along the ground or clamber up trellises, while bush types, such as Burpless Bush Hybrid, form a more compact plant.
 Generally, vining cucumbers yield more fruit throughout the growing season.
 Bush selections are especially suited to containers and small gardens.
 You can increase the season’s yield of bush varieties by planting several crops in succession 2 weeks apart.
-Lemon cucumber makes a wild, lanky vine.
-It needs a tall trellis.

 Whether you want a cucumber for slicing or pickling, there’s a variety to suit your taste.
 Lemon cucumber offers smaller fruits perfect for a single serving, while Boston Pickling boasts classic heirloom taste.
 The long Armenian cucumber is a specialty ethnic cucumber prized for taste and the fact that a single cucumber yields so many slices.

 Soil, Planting, and Care

 Cucumbers need warm, fertile soil with a pH of 6.0 to 6.8, although they will tolerate a bit more alkaline soil to 7.6.
 Work compost or composted manure into soil.
 Plant seedlings 36 to 60 inches apart, depending on variety (check the stick tag).
 For vines trained on a trellis, space plants 1 foot apart.